rokitalab/OpenPedCan-Project-CNH/analyses/methylation-preprocessing/README.md

 - Masking is applied using two different methods.
 Firstly, probes with known SNPs are removed.
 Secondly, the p-value for each sample is computed by comparing the signal of methylated and unmethylated probes against the background signal.
 Probes with p-values > 0.05 are filtered out.

+- In order to do funnorm normalization, a set of control probes must be correctly identified, and Median Absolute Deviation must be above 0 across these control probes.
+We had been seeing some errors for EPICv2 probes where MAD = 0, causing funnorm to fail, and have added and inspection and filtering step to check for MAD > 0 on the control probes, and skip and print out samples where MAD = 0.
+This filtering step only takes place if use_funnorm is TRUE (default).

 ## General usage of scripts